Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Experiments

-The Red Mini-ImageNet results in Tab.~\ref{tab:red} show that our method achieves SOTA results for all noise rates with 2\% improvements using a single model and 6\% improvements using the ensemble of two models.
-In particular, the improvement is substantial compared with previous SOTA FaMUS~\cite{xu2021faster} and DivideMix~\cite{li2020dividemix}.
-We observed that $p(Y|X)$ shows superior performance on Red Mini-ImageNet, while $p(X|Y)$ performs better on other datasets.
-We hypothesize that this is because ImageNet~\cite{deng2009imagenet}, which Red Mini-ImageNet is derived from, follows a different generation process compared with CIFAR, where images are web-crawled first and then annotated by humans.
-This implies that the data distribution is more diverse and complex than the label distribution, and thus $p(Y|X)$ can better capture the conditional dependency.
-Moreover, ImageNet may contain Out-Of-Distribution (OOD) samples that do not belong to any of the predefined classes, which can negatively affect the optimisation of $p(X|Y)$, as it tries to fit the data distribution regardless of the label quality.
+The Red Mini-ImageNet results in Tab.~\ref{tab:red} show that our method achieves state-of-the-art results for all noise rates, with improvements of about 2 pp with a single model and around 6 pp with a two-model ensemble, compared with prior SOTA methods such as FaMUS~\cite{xu2021faster} and DivideMix~\cite{li2020dividemix}.
+We observe that $p(Y|X)$ performs best on Red Mini-ImageNet, whereas $p(X|Y)$ performs better on the other datasets.
+We hypothesize that this is because Red Mini-ImageNet, derived from ImageNet~\cite{deng2009imagenet}, follows a different data-generation process from CIFAR, where images are first web-crawled and then annotated by humans.
+This implies that the data distribution is more diverse and complex than the label distribution, so $p(Y|X)$ better captures the conditional dependence.
+Moreover, ImageNet may contain out-of-distribution (OOD) samples that do not belong to any of the predefined classes, which can negatively affect the optimization of $p(X|Y)$, since it tries to fit the data distribution regardless of label quality.